 You can even think beyond the oven to apply this method – we have a way to cook salmon en papillote using your slow cooker!

 Fillets work better than steaks for en papillote style cooking, because the flesh around the bone of a steak will take longer to cook than the thinner tips.

 And smaller packets work better than large ones.
 If you’re cooking for a family, make two or three packets rather than trying to get everything into one.

 Cook fillets on their own with some seasonings, or add veggies to the packet for a complete meal.

 If you do add vegetables, cut them all to a uniform size for even cooking time.
-Harder veggies such as carrots, potatoes or onions should be very thinly sliced or finely julienned, to ensure that all ingredients are ready at the same time – a mandoline or a spiralizer works well for papillote veggies.
+Harder veggies such as carrots, potatoes, or onions should be very thinly sliced or finely julienned, to ensure that all ingredients are ready at the same time – a mandoline or a spiralizer works well for veggies cooked in this style.

-While most fish will have adequate moisture to steam on their own, adding a bit never hurts – particularly if you’re adding low moisture vegetables.
-Here are a few suggestions for adding flavor and moisture:
+While most fish will have adequate moisture to steam on their own, adding a bit of liquid never hurts.
+Here are a few suggestions for introducing both flavor and moisture:

 - Thin slices of lemon

 - A pat of salted butter

 - A drizzle of olive oil, wine, coconut milk, or soy sauce